hull/hull-node/MIGRATION_0.13_0.14.md

       }
     }));
     ```
-5. if using plain expressjs routes use `credsFromQueryMiddlewares` utility to get full `req.hull` context.
-Otherwise switch to correct `handler`:
+5. although all routes of the connector communicating with the platform should be usiing appropriate handler, if you need to use plain expressjs routes you can use `credsFromQueryMiddlewares` utility to get full `req.hull` context:
     ```js
     const { credsFromQueryMiddlewares } = require("hull").utils;
     app.post(